Safe Withdrawal Rate Early Retirement

 Figure 1 (60/40 Portfolio with a 4% Safe Withdrawal Rate)

-In Figure 1, you retire early at age 30 with a $1M portfolio.
+In Figure 1, you retire early at 30 with a $1M portfolio.
 You withdraw 4% a year and run out of money after 50 years!
 The safe withdrawal rate depends on your age.

-This portfolio is invested in a typical three-fund portfolio with half of the money in tax-deferred accounts and good asset location.
+This portfolio is invested in a typical three-fund portfolio with half the money in tax-deferred accounts and good asset location.

 Of course, assumptions are everything when dealing with historical modeling.
 The Trinity Study and Bengen’s 4% rule use historical data.
 Above, I use conservative estimates of future returns based on recent Vanguard projections.